ginstrom/phaser-game/backend/backend_docs/project_structure.md

 # Project Structure

 ## Overview
-The backend is a Django application organized into several apps, each handling specific functionality.
+The backend is a Django application organized into several apps, each handling specific functionality for the 4X space conquest game.

 ## Directory Structure
 ```